 It’s an incredibly powerful communication tool.
-As an example, it’s very common for me these days to meet a brand-new potential client and at our first meeting they say something like ‘I’ve watched loads of your videos’!
+As an example, it’s very common for me these days to meet a brand-new potential client and at our first meeting, they say something like ‘I’ve watched loads of your videos’!
 They feel they know me and my business already, which is a great foundation to start building the relationship further.

 I’m terrible in front of the camera.
 I’ll say one thing to you.
 Get over it 😊

-Talking to camera is a bit like public speaking.
+Talking to a camera is a bit like public speaking.
 It’s hard at first, but the more you do it the more relaxed and better you become.
 So just start.
 No one expects you to be a movie star.
-So, if your content and message is helpful to your audience, they’ll forgive your initial nerves and stumbles.
+So, if your content and message are helpful to your audience, they’ll forgive your initial nerves and stumbles.

-I used to use a simple teleprompter app at first, but only use this now for long sales videos where I need to get the wording 100% right.
+I used to use a simple teleprompter app at first but only use this now for long sales videos where I need to get the wording 100% right.
 If you use a teleprompter, make sure you write in a ‘speaking’ style or it sounds false.

 What will I talk about?
 Video marketing and ‘social selling’ needs to be subtle.
 Think of your videos merely as teaching tools to help your audience.
 Share some really helpful tips.
 If your audience likes your tips, they’ll seek you out for more information.
 Depending on where you are publishing your videos, you should be adding links to your website, offer pages, social media accounts and so on.